The Ultimate Bread Baking Guide: How to Make Bread from Scratch

 Taste of Home

-Proofing bread is perhaps the trickiest part of the bread baking process.
+Proofing bread dough is perhaps the trickiest part of the bread baking process.
 To properly proof bread, you need a warm, humid environment.
 This encourages the yeast to create the carbon dioxide that encourages the dough to expand.

 Wondering how long it takes for dough to rise?
 It depends on factors like the room’s temperature and the freshness of your yeast.